anirudhaangiras/Bellabeat-Data_Analysis-Case-Study/README.md

 - COUNTUNIQUE function showed entries from 24 unique participants.

 *weightLogInfo_merged:*
-- Changed Date column from text to Date time.
+- Changed the Date column from text to Date time.
 - Created filters to check for missing values.
 - Changed WeightKg, WeightPounds and BMI columns to Number.
 - Dropped Fat column as it contained only two values.